<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 Four Questions Insurers Ask Before Underwriting Fiduciary Risk

-First, they’ll need to present a strong case that their plan is well-administered and adheres to fiduciary best practices.
+First and foremost, they’ll need to present a strong case that their plan is well-administered and adheres to fiduciary best practices.
 To do this, plan sponsors should ask themselves the same questions insurance underwriters ask when evaluating fiduciary risk:

 • Does my organization have a history of receiving any ERISA violations?

-• Are our retirement plan record-keeping fees services paid for by my organization or does the cost come out of plan assets?
+• Are our retirement plan record-keeping services paid for by my organization or does the cost come out of plan assets?

 • Does my organization look to outside assistance when selecting and evaluating retirement plan investment options?